 Patients should check below for instructions for the relevant age group/clinical risk group they are in:

-Housebound patients – Community Nursing will provide the vaccine.
+Housebound patients aged 65yrs and over – Community Nursing will provide the vaccine.
 You/designated Carer will be contacted prior to their visit to ensure the date and time is suitable.
+Patients deemed housebound after September will be added to a catchup list for vaccination in November-January, please check with the Surgery should you have doubts if you are on the list.

 Pregnant – contact your midwife for further information as Maternity Services will be providing the vaccine.